A topic from the subject of Synthesis in Chemistry.

 Discussion

 This experiment demonstrates the synthesis of aspirin, a common over-the-counter pain reliever.
-Aspirin is synthesized by the reaction of salicylic acid with acetic anhydride in the presence of concentrated sulfuric acid.
-The reaction is exothermic, so it is important to monitor the temperature to prevent the reaction from becoming too hot.
-The aspirin crystals are formed during distillation.
+Aspirin is synthesized by the esterification of salicylic acid with acetic anhydride in the presence of a strong acid catalyst (concentrated sulfuric acid).
+The reaction is exothermic, so it is important to monitor the temperature to prevent the reaction from becoming too hot and to avoid decomposition.
+The aspirin crystals are formed upon cooling and can be further purified by recrystallization.
+The use of a separatory funnel allows for the separation of the less dense aqueous layer containing impurities and the denser organic layer containing the aspirin product.
+The drying step removes any remaining water.
+The experiment highlights the importance of proper safety precautions when handling concentrated sulfuric acid and the use of techniques common in organic chemistry synthesis.

 Share on: